mozilla/glean/docs/dev/cut-a-new-release.md

    - The Glean version is updated in the `mozilla_glean` variable in the [`buildSrc/src/main/java/Dependencies.kt`](https://github.com/mozilla-mobile/android-components/blob/69546999739ab19d21425e9a98e107e438a3f905/buildSrc/src/main/java/Dependencies.kt#L32) file.

-   - The relevant parts of the Glean changelog copied into the `android-components` changelog.
+   - The relevant parts of the Glean changelog copied into the top part of the [`android-components` changelog](https://github.com/mozilla-mobile/android-components/blob/master/docs/changelog.md).
      This involves copying the Android-specific changes and the general changes to Glean, but can omit other platform-specific changes.